Scholarship Resume Examples

 - •Limit your work experience section to the last 10-15 years.

-How to Highlight Relevant Achievements and Skills
+How to Surface Relevant Achievements and Skills

 - •Identify achievements that have direct relevance to the scholarship's field or goals.